adrianlzt/cerebro/linux/centos/7/firewalld.md

 Forward IPv6 port/packets receiving from 1:2:3:4:6:: on port 4011 with protocol tcp to 1::2:3:4:7 on port 4012
 firewall-cmd --add-rich-rule='rule family="ipv6" source address="1:2:3:4:6::" forward-port to-addr="1::2:3:4:7" to-port="4012" protocol="tcp" port="4011"'

+# Errores
+Make sure polkit agent is running or run the application as superuser.
+ -> sudo firewall-cmd ...